 Principal, Mahler Chamber Orchestra

-Mizuho Yoshii has been principal oboist of the Mahler Chamber Orchestra since 2001.
+Mizuho Yoshii has been the principal oboist of the MCO since 2001.
 Her musicianship and distinctive tone have been acclaimed by critics and have delighted audiences worldwide.

 Mizuho has played in the Berlin Philharmonic Orchestra, and many of the finest European orchestras have invited her to play as Guest Principal Oboist.
-She has worked closely with the conductors; Claudio Abbado, Gunter Wand, Simon Rattle, Pierre Boulez, Seiji Ozawa, Bernard Haitink, Nikolaus Harnoncourt, and Daniel Harding.
+She has worked closely with conductors Claudio Abbado, Gunter Wand, Simon Rattle, Pierre Boulez, Seiji Ozawa, Bernard Haitink, Nikolaus Harnoncourt, and Daniel Harding.